Running the entropy aggregator¶

 - Serves the pool to miners via the chain's standard REST contract

-Run it whenever you don't want to depend on the public testnet aggregator (entropy.waveledger.net) — for control, for redundancy, or because you have your own hardware to plug in.
+Run a local aggregator to avoid dependence on the public testnet aggregator (entropy.waveledger.net) — for operational control, for redundancy, or to integrate dedicated entropy hardware.

 Run the reference aggregator¶

-That's it.
 The reference setup wires in drand as the sole source.
-Miners on the same machine can now point at 127.0.0.1:8420; miners elsewhere need the host reachable (firewall + DNS).
+Miners on the same machine can point at 127.0.0.1:8420; miners elsewhere require the host to be reachable (firewall + DNS).

-On boot it warms up by fetching a drand round; that takes ~2 seconds.
+On boot the aggregator warms up by fetching a drand round; this takes approximately 2 seconds.

 Endpoints¶

 See QRNG and entropy → REST contract for the full surface.
-Three endpoints:
+The aggregator exposes three endpoints:

 | Endpoint | Use |